wombleton/gitlaw-nz/acts/R/Rotorua City Geothermal Energy Empowering Act 1967.md

     *   (p) prescribing the powers and duties of inspectors, and requiring compliance by all persons with any directions lawfully given by them:

-    *   (q) prescribing penalties not exceeding a fine of 50 pounds for the breach of any bylaw made under this section.
+    *   (q) prescribing penalties not exceeding a fine of $100 for the breach of any bylaw made under this section.